rowbodubs/paraview_mcp/README.md

 If at NIST: Get Claude Code working using RChat with the following steps: https://gitlab.nist.gov/gitlab/isg-ai/nist-chat/-/wikis/Getting-Started-with-Claude-Code-and-RChat

 Otherwise use Claude Code with whatever model you want.
 Discuss with your organization if you would like to connect your own local LLM.

+### Optional VSCode Interface

+You can use Paraview_MCP with Claude Code from the command line but if you want a nice GUI you can use VSCode

 Install VS Code.
 Get the Claude Code for VS Code extension.